 Table of contents

 Heating your home has become more and more costly over the years.
-For this reason, you are advised to shop around for energy providers who offer the best rates but there are just so many deals that come and go on a regular basis that looking for new providers is a really time-consuming process.
+For this reason, you are advised to shop around for energy providers who offer the best rates but there are just so many deals that come and go regularly that looking for new providers is a really time-consuming process.

 To help with this, the team at Switchd has developed a platform that automatically switches energy providers for you.